P-p-H-d/mlib/README.md

 This macro needs either GCC (for nested function) or CLANG (for blocks) to work.

-NOTE: Even if nested functions are used for GCC, it doesn't generate a trampoline and the stack doesn't need to be executable.
+NOTE1: Even if nested functions are used for GCC, it doesn't generate a trampoline and the stack doesn't need to be executable.

+NOTE2: For CLANG, you need to add -fblocks to CFLAGS and -lBlocksRuntime to LIB (See CLANG manual).

+NOTE3: It will generate warnings about shadow variables.
+There is no way to avoid this.

 ### M-ALGO